ShimmyD/Disaster-response-ML-pipeline/README.md

 The disaster response data source is owned by [Figure eight](https://appen.com/)

 ## Acknowledgement
-Thanks to Figure Eight for providing this dataset and Udacity for guiding through this machine learning pipeline project
+Kudos to Figure Eight for providing this dataset and Udacity for guiding through this machine learning pipeline project